dodokek/LFU-Cache/README.md

 ## Build

-To build all three caches you need to execute the following commands:
+To build the project, you need to execute the following commands:
 ```shell
 cd LFU
 mkdir build